Dental Implants to Replace Missing Teeth

 Am I a Candidate for Dental Implants?

 Patients in good general and oral health are typically eligible for dental implant treatment.
 Candidates should be free from gum disease, extensive decay, and other serious dental issues.
-In addition, they should not have any health conditions that would compromise the healing process or make surgery a risk, such as uncontrolled diabetes.
+In addition, they should not smoke or have any health conditions that would compromise the healing process or increase the risks of surgery, such as uncontrolled diabetes.